Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

-We compare the top eigenvalues and eigenspaces of the approximated Hessian and the true Hessian.
-We use the standard definition of subspace overlap to measure the similarity between top eigenspaces. \begin{definition}[Subspace Overlap] For $k$-dimensional subspaces $\mU,\mV$ in $\R^d$ ($d\geq k$) where the basis vectors $\vu_i$'s and $\vv_i$'s are column vectors, with $\vphi$ as the size $k$ vector of canonical angles between $\mU$ and $\mV$, we define the subspace overlap of $\mU$ and $\mV$ as
+To verify the decoupling conjecture in practical settings, we compare the top eigenvalues and eigenspaces of the approximated Hessian and the true Hessian.
+We use subspace overlap (\definitionref{def:overlap}) to measure the similarity between top eigenspaces.
+As shown in \figureref{fig:eigeninfo_approx}, this approximation works reasonably well on the top eigenspace.

-Note that when $k=1$, the overlap is equivalent to the squared dot product between the two vectors. \end{definition} As shown in \cref{fig:eigeninfo_approx}, this approximation works reasonably well for the top eigenvalues and eigenspaces of both layer-wise weight Hessians and the full parameter Hessian.